Brentwood, New Hampshire, United States

 - All other duties as assigned or needed.

-- Must be able to work independently or in a team atmosphere with minimal direct supervision
+- Must be self-motivated to work independently and in a group, and meet targets

 - Must remain drug free

 - Ability to work in wet environments: including head and feet

 - Industrial manufacturing environment with extreme temperature variation

 - Exposure to sounds or noise levels that maybe uncomfortable (hearing protection is provided)

 - Ability to wear applicable PPE for up to 12 hours